mlbowser/journal2020/content/Journal_2020.md

 [60327761](https://www.inaturalist.org/observations/60327761);
 BOLD-XA4).

+![Salmonids in Sucker Creek just below the culvert.](2020-09-18_salmonids_in_Sucker_Creek.jpg)
+Salmonids in Sucker Creek just below the culvert.

 From a tuft of plants on a rock at water line I collected a fly larva (iNaturalist:
 [60329563](https://www.inaturalist.org/observations/60329563); BOLD-8M6)